apache/doris-website/docs/table-design/overview.md

 under the License.
 -->

+# Creating tables

+Users can use the [CREATE TABLE](../sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE.md) statement to create a table in Doris.
+You can also use the [LIKE](./sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE-LIKE.md) or [AS](../sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE-AS-SELECT.md) clause to derive the table definition from another table.

+# Table name

 In Doris, table names are case-sensitive by default.
 You can configure [lower_case_table_names](../admin-manual/config/fe-config.md)to make them case-insensitive during the initial cluster setup.
 The default maximum length for table names is 64 bytes, but you can change this by configuring [table_name_length_limit](../admin-manual/config/fe-config.md).
 It is not recommended to set this value too high.
 For syntax on creating tables, please refer to [CREATE TABLE](../sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE.md).

+# Notes

+1. The data model cannot be changed, so you need to choose an appropriate [data model](../table-design/data-model/overview.md) when creating the table.

+2. The number of buckets for an existing partition cannot be modified.
+You can change the number of buckets by [replacing the partition](../data-operate/delete/table-temp-partition.md).
+However, you can modify the number of buckets for partitions that have not yet been created under dynamic partitioning.

+3. Adding or removing VALUE columns is a lightweight operation and can be completed in seconds.
+Adding or removing KEY columns or modifying data types is a heavyweight operation, and the completion time depends on the amount of data.
+It is best to avoid adding or removing KEY columns or modifying data types with large amounts of data.

+4. You can use tiered storage to save cold data to HDD or S3 / HDFS.